The legal term for killing another person is “homicide”; however, not every homicide leads to the same criminal charges against the defendant.

 - The defendant knew or should have known that their actions were putting the lives of others at risk.

-The fact that the unintentional killing of a human being occurred in the commission of an unlawful act makes it a crime.
 In Nevada, involuntary manslaughter is a category D felony that is punishable by a maximum prison sentence of four years and a fine of up to $5,000.